BiswarupJana/employee-_Stat/README.md

 authentication backend implemented - frontend part yet to implement all the api collections and environment of postman are in the repo

+user role is restricted to ["admin", "hr", 'employee', "manager","tl"]